The objective of this one-day workshop is to investigate opportunities in

 enterprise-class systems are using processors with at least 32 cores per

 chip.
-Specialized multi-core processors such as the GPUs have
+Specialized multi-core processors such as the GPUs have brought the computational capabilities of supercomputers to cheaper

 commodity machines.
 On the storage front, FLASH-based solid state